 Instructions

-2. Ladle sauce into prepared pint mason jars leaving 1/2 inch headspace, and process in a water bath canner for 15 minutes.
-(20 minutes for quarts)
+2. Ladle sauce into prepared pint mason jars leaving 1/2 inch headspace, and process in a water bath canner for 15 minutes for pints.
+(Adjust for altitude)

 3. Remove from the canner and allow to cool at room temperature before checking seals to make sure all jars have properly sealed.
 Place any unsealed jars in the refrigerator for immediate use.